dingliu/hello-world/notes.md

 Add file to current repo for git to watch:

 - `$ git add filename`
+- `$ git add .` (add all files currently not watched by git)
+- `$ git add . -A` (add all files modified or current not watched by git)
+- Git tracks the contents of files, so empty file can't be added.

 Commit file(s) at the staging phase to current repo

 - `$ git commit`
+- `$ git commit -a` (add modified file when doing the commit)
+- `$ git commit -m` (add commit message when doing the commit)
+- Frequent commit is recommended.
+- Commit message can't be empty.
+- Split filename changes and file content modifications into separate commits

+Remove file from staged phase

+- `$ git rm filename`

+Ignore files from repo

+- Create `.gitignore` file and add patterns in it

+# Branch of Git

+Default branch of any git repo is **master**.